Lithuania–Russia relations: Russian invasion of Ukraine

-On 8 June 2022 Russian parliamentarian Yevgeny Alexeyevich Fyodorov submitted a bill to the Duma to repeal the recognition by the Russian state of Lithuania's independence.
+On 8 June 2022, Russian parliamentarian Yevgeny Alexeyevich Fyodorov submitted a bill to the Duma to repeal the recognition by the Russian state of Lithuania's independence.
 He thought that in this way the other two Baltic states might have their independence reversed too.
 An academic from the Institute of Commonwealth of Independent States brought up several expansionist devices and suggested that the Baltic States were "making the same mistake as Ukraine, which believed that the Russian Federation would never send troops because the United States was behind it."
 Towards the end of June, Lithuania announced that it would be blocking the transport of Russian goods through their territory from mainland Russia to Kaliningrad.
 Russia criticised Lithuania for this.

-In September 2022, Poland, Lithuania, Latvia, and Estonia have decided to close entry for Russian citizens with Schengen visas, including those issued by third countries.
+In September 2022, Poland, Lithuania, Latvia, and Estonia have decided to close entry for the Russian citizens with Schengen visas, including those issued by third countries.
+In 2022, around 4,000 Russian citizens applied for a residence permit in Lithuania, while 38 had their permanent residence permit revoked over security concerns.

+In December 2022, diplomatic relations between Lithuania and Russia were downgraded to the level of acting chargé d'affaires after the Russian ambassador was expelled and the Lithuanian ambassador recalled.

+In August 2023, following a survey, Lithuania announced that 254 Russian and 910 Belarusian citizens living in Lithuania posed a threat to national security and that their residence permits will be revoked.

+In September 2023, following the new explanation of the EU sanctions by the European Commission, Lithuania together with the other Baltic States and Finland banned the vehicles with the Russian license plates from entering their territory.

+In October 2024, Lithuania denounced several treaties with Russia and Belarus, including a treaty on double taxation of income and a treaty on legal assistance.

+In 2024, a survey suggested that 70% of Lithuanians think that Russia poses a real threat.

+Trade

+In 2021, Russia exported $4.56 billion of goods to Lithuania, with crude oil being the main product.
+Exports from Lithuania were $4.14 billion with wine being the top product.
+From 1995 to 2021, Russian exports have risen by 6.04% p.a., with Lithuanian exports rising at 8.06% on average.